leo-bauer/personal_website/content/project/scraper/index.md

 The scraped data have individual articles as observations.
 Variables recorded for each article are date, title, the URL and the text.

 A more technical description of the project as well as the code for the scraper can be found {{< staticref "https://github.com/leo-bauer/junge-freiheit-scraper" "newtab" >}}here{{< /staticref >}}.
 Instructions and code on how to integrate the browser extension are written for Windows.
-Let me know if you would like the scraper to run on Linux.
+Let me know if you need code to run the scraper on a Linux OS.